renpy/renpy/sphinx/source/config.rst

     Uses nearest-neighbor filtering by default, to support pixel art or melting players' eyes.

+.. var:: config.notify = ...

+    This is called by :func:`renpy.notify` or :func:`Notify` with a single  `message` argument, to display the notification.
+The default implementation is :funct:`renpy.display_notify`.
+This is intended
+    to allow creators to intercept notifications.

 .. var:: config.optimize_texture_bounds = False

     When True, Ren'Py will scan images to find the bounding box of the